adiazblanco/dream-terminal/README.md

 **Dream terminal** is a stack of configuration files created to customize zsh and every software dependency that maybe be on your daily tasks.

 ## Installation Guide 📝
-First clone de repo, on your $HOME directory and name de folder '.dream_terminal'
+First clone de repo, on your $HOME directory and name de folder '.dream-terminal'

 > This is the directory that's been used on setup.sh script to install all the configuration files on your computer

 If you wanna install all the confiration files manually please *follow the manual installation guide* ✍🏽

 ### Manual installation guide ⛏
 Down below are a list of all the tools that we are using on **Dream terminal**, feel free to install each other that you wanna use.
-Now, we will continue with a list of files that we need to replace with the **Drem Terminal** Setup.
+Now, we will continue with a list of files that we need to replace with the **Dream Terminal** Setup.

 ```console
 rm $HOME/.zshrc